CloudLabsAI-Azure/Intelligent-Document-Processing-Solution-Accelerator/README2.md

 ![Copy Key](/images/CopyKey.jpg)

-14. Paste the copied key in the Power BI popup seeking it and select **Connect** (Image-AccountKey)
+14. Paste the copied key in the Power BI popup seeking it and select **Connect**.

 ![Account Keys Paste](/images/AccountKey.jpg)

 15. A new popup with name **Refresh** will show up.
-Click on the **Continue** button that will appear (Image-Continue)
+Click on the **Continue** button that will appear.

 ![Refresh popup continue](/images/continue.jpg)

-16. Wait for a few seconds, and your report will load.
+16. Wait for a few seconds for the report to load.
 Select the below **CognitiveSearch-KnowledgeStore-Analytics** tab and go through the above contents.
-(Image-CognitiveSearch)

 ![CognitiveSearch-KnowledgeStore-Analytics Tab](/images/CognitiveSearch-PBI-Tab.jpg)

 17. Select the below **Keyphrase-Graph-Viewer** tab and go through the above contents.
-(Image-KeyphraseViewer)

 ![Keyphrase-Graph-Viewer Tab](/images/keyphrase-viewer.jpg)